wombleton/gitlaw-nz/acts/D/Defamation Act 1992.md

 ## Part 1
 Publications not subject to restrictions in section 18

-##### 1

-*   Any delayed broadcast, by any broadcaster, of proceedings in the House of Representatives.
+*   1 Any delayed broadcast, by any broadcaster, of proceedings in the House of Representatives.

-##### 2

-*   The publication of a fair and accurate report of proceedings in the House of Representatives or in any Committee of the House of Representatives.
+*   2 The publication of a fair and accurate report of proceedings in the House of Representatives or in any Committee of the House of Representatives.

-##### 3

-*   The publication of a fair and accurate extract from, or summary of, any document or record to which [section 13(3)(a) or (c)][19] applies.
+*   3 The publication of a fair and accurate extract from, or summary of, any document or record to which section 13(3)(a) or (c) applies.

-##### 4

-*   Subject to any provision to the contrary in any other enactment, the publication, in any proceedings before a tribunal or authority established by or pursuant to any enactment (other than proceedings to which [section 14(1)][20] applies), of any matter by a member of the tribunal or authority, or by a party, representative, or witness in those proceedings.
+*   4 Subject to any provision to the contrary in any other enactment, the publication, in any proceedings before a tribunal or authority established by or pursuant to any enactment (other than proceedings to which section 14(1) applies), of any matter by a member of the tribunal or authority, or by a party, representative, or witness in those proceedings.

-##### 5

-*   The publication of a fair and accurate report of the pleadings of the parties in any proceedings before any court in New Zealand, at any time after,---
+*   5 The publication of a fair and accurate report of the pleadings of the parties in any proceedings before any court in New Zealand, at any time after,---

     *   (a) in the case of proceedings before the High Court, a _praecipe_ has been filed in those proceedings: